AnjanaLP/bookmark-manager/README.md

 As a time-pressed user
 So that I can have a personalised bookmark manager
 I would like to register with my email address

+As a time-pressed user
+So that I can have a secure account
+I would like to login with my email address and password

+As a time-pressed user
+So that I can keep my account secure while offline
+I would like to logout
 ```